-This Train Station is affected by Bukit Panjang LRT Sunday Closures on from 15 April 2018 to 24 June 2018.
+This Train Station is affected by Bukit Panjang LRT Late Opening on Sundays from 01 July 2018 to 28 October 2018.
 Click here for more details.

 Bukit Panjang MRT/LRT Station (BP6/DT1) is the western terminus of the Downtown Line (DTL), as well as an interchange station with the Bukit Panjang LRT (BPLRT).
 Located near the Bukit Panjang town centre, the DTL station is built underground, underneath Upper Bukit Timah Road, while the BPLRT station is overground, next to Petir Road.